Compact Bonnet Pairs: isometric tori with the same curvatures: Compact Bonnet pairs

 \subsection{Existence of examples with less symmetry.
 Compact Bonnet pairs with 2 different surfaces}

-The Bonnet pairs constructed in Section~\ref{sec:Bonnet-one_surface} are represented by one surface, see Remark~\ref{rem:oneSurface}.
-These surfaces possess an intrinsic isometry preserving the mean curvature.
-In this section, by a small perturbation, we construct Bonnet pairs represented by two non-congruent surfaces.
+The Bonnet pairs constructed in Section~\ref{sec:Bonnet-one_surface} are represented by one surface and its reflection, see Remark~\ref{rem:oneSurface}.
+These surfaces possess an intrinsic isometry preserving the mean curvature, which is not a congruence.
+In this section, by a small perturbation, we construct Bonnet pairs represented by two surfaces not related by reflection.
 The construction has a functional freedom.